Skip to content ↓

 We provide challenging and inspiring opportunities for students.

 Our exam results are consistently above national averages, with the majority of our students gaining or exceeding their expected grades.
-Our 3 year average is 60% of our A level students achieving A* - B demonstrating continued and outstanding results.
+Our 3-year average is 60% of our A level students achieving A* - B demonstrating continued and outstanding results.
 This year our outgoing Y13 A level students achieved a phenomenal 69% A*-B and our BTEC students achieving 90% D* - D. We are proud of every single student in our Sixth Form and what they have achieved.
 The majority of our students progress into Higher Education at top Russell Group Universities or at hugely competitive higher level apprenticeships such as Rolls Royce.
 We have a plethora of courses and careers that our students' progress onto which shows how supported their own and unique story is.

 “I always felt that both my academic and my sporting potential were valued in the Sixth Form.
 I learned to manage my time effectively, which enabled me to achieve A Levels and to get into university while continuing my training and competing.”